Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Libraries/BeautifulSoup4/README.md

 ## Information
 ### Description
-- BeautifulSoup is a Python framework/library that performs allows data scraping on the web (aka web scraping)
+- BeautifulSoup is a HTML Parser framework/library for python that also container additional functionalities,
+    - such as
+        - Webscraping: Scraping data on the web
             + Using this along with the functionality to 'crawl' the web, and you will have a webcrawler

 ## Setup
 ### Dependencies